 The Georgia production community also has more resources than ever.
 Companies like Panavision, Paskal Lighting and Paramount now offer the same equipment and services here that used to only be available in NY or LA.
 Plus there has been an increase in specialty vendors providing everything from catering to reptile wrangling.

-So is producing film and video in Atlanta just like Hollywood now?
+So is producing film and video in Georgia just like Hollywood now?
 We’re getting there.
-While the quality of resources has gone up dramatically since the introduction of the Georgia tax credit, the talent base is catching up with some pretty insane demand.
-If you’re planning a large shoot it may take a little longer to staff than in LA or NY.
-However, for our projects with our long term relationships, we have yet to have a problem finding the appropriate crew, cast and equipment locally.
+While the quality of resources has gone up dramatically since the introduction of the Georgia tax credit, the talent base is close to catching up with some pretty insane demand.
+If you’re planning a large shoot it may take a longer to staff than in LA or NY but calls to the local unions and service providers should get you taken care of.
+For our projects with our long term relationships, we have yet to have a problem finding the appropriate crew, cast and equipment locally.

-The majority of production executive produce is for commercials, indie entertainment, web video, corporate branding and non-profit projects – we’re finding that it just gets easier and easier to find great talent locally.
+The majority of production we produce is for commercials, indies, TV entertainment, ENG, web video, corporate branding and non-profit projects and we’re finding that it just gets easier and easier to find great talent locally.

 Are there good reasons to travel to Los Angeles for production?
 Yes, if your script is set in LA.
 Also, if you’ve really been wanting to stay at Shutters on the Beach and eat at Nobu in Malibu.
 And heck, you may even want to bump into Brad at the supermarket.